RoyalIcing/RoyalIcing/2023/optimist-pessimist-wifi.md

 “It’s threenines,” replied the pessimist.

 “Great, I’m on.
-Let me show you this web app I just made,” said the optimistic.
+Let me show you this web app I just made,” said the optimist.

 “It looks fantastic!
 It sure loaded quickly.
 Your Lighthouse score must be high,” the pessimist said encouragingly.